-The CCT included 74 participants (mean age 12 years, 70.3% female) who were assigned based on patient preference to either a physiotherapeutic scoliosis-specific exercise regimen (Scientific Exercises Approach to Scoliosis) or to a general exercise program.
-Intervention group participants received one 90-minute session at the Italian Scientific Spine Institute every 2-3 months, which included evaluation by a physiotherapist and instruction in an individually-adapted exercise protocol, plus twice-weekly 40-minute sessions at a rehabilitation facility near their home and instructions to perform one daily exercise at home.
-Control group participants performed various different exercise protocols at a local facility 2-3 times per week.
-The primary outcome measures included progression of Cobb angle and ATR; authors also reported on the number of participants in each group that required additional treatment with bracing.
+The CCT included 74 participants (mean age, 12 years; 70.3% female) who were assigned based on patient preference to either a physiotherapeutic scoliosis-specific exercise regimen (Scientific Exercises Approach to Scoliosis) or to a general exercise program.
+Intervention group participants received one 90-minute session at the Italian Scientific Spine Institute every 2 to 3 months, which included evaluation by a physiotherapist and instruction in an individuallyadapted exercise protocol, plus twice-weekly 40-minute sessions at a rehabilitation facility near their home and instructions to perform one daily exercise at home.
+Control group participants performed various different exercise protocols at a local facility 2 to 3 times per week.
+The primary outcome measures included progression of Cobb angle and ATR; authors also reported on the number of participants in each group who required additional treatment with bracing.
 Outcomes were reported after 12 months of treatment.

 Study enrollees included 74 consecutive new AIS patients who fit inclusion criteria seen at a specialty referral center for management of scoliosis.
-Included participants had AIS without previous treatment and were considered "at risk of bracing," defined as either proven radiographic progression; Cobb angle >15 degrees or ATR >7 degrees with first signs of puberty, pre-menarchal status, and Risser value 0-1; or Cobb angle >20 degrees and Risser value of 2 or 3.
-Persons with secondary scoliosis, conditions known to be possible causes of scoliosis, neurological deficits, leg length discrepancy of >10 mm, Risser value >3, or previous treatment for scoliosis were excluded.
+Included participants had AIS without previous treatment and were considered "at risk of bracing," defined as either proven radiographic progression; Cobb angle greater than 15° or ATR greater than 7° with first signs of puberty, premenarchal status, and Risser sign of 0 or 1; or Cobb angle greater than 20° and Risser sign of 2 or 3.
+Persons with secondary scoliosis, conditions known to be possible causes of scoliosis, neurological deficits, leg-length discrepancy greater than 10 mm, Risser sign greater than 3, or previous treatment for scoliosis were excluded.

 As noted above, participants were assigned to intervention or control groups based on personal preference.
 Treating physicians and physiotherapists were not blinded to the treatment of each subject but were unaware of the study being performed.
 Clinical evaluation occurred every 6 months; radiographic measurement was repeated after 12 months of treatment, when the study ended.
-The overall compliance rate was reported as 95%; no statistically significant difference was found between the two groups.
-Completion rates were 94% (33/35) in the intervention group and 92% (36/39) in the control group.
+The overall compliance rate was reported as 95 percent; no statistically significant difference was found between the two groups.
+Completion rates were 94 percent (33/35) in the intervention group and 92 percent (36/39) in the control group.